-The above gives us a means of discussing the transition from one organizational form to another, but omits the important consideration of time.
-In general, structural change is not instantaneous: between the instant at which a change is decided upon and the moment at which it is realized, falls a period of implementation.
-This delay is significant for organizational decision makers, since time spent in a suboptimal configuration can result in lost earnings, higher production costs, or worse.
-Taking this into account, we introduce a function which takes as input a given transformation, returning the time required for said transformation to be implemented.
-Formally:
+The foregoing formalism does not consider a key element of transformation, i.e., time.
+In general, structural change is not instantaneous: rather there is a period of implementation between the decision to change and the realization of that change.
+This delay is significant since time spent in a sub-optimal configuration can result in lost earnings, higher production costs, or worse.
+Taking time into account, we introduce a function that given a transformation returns the time required for the transformation to be implemented.3 Formally: